dnlup/agent-11/README.md

 > A simple pool manager for [`undici`](https://github.com/nodejs/undici).

-You might find this module useful if you use [`undici`](https://github.com/nodejs/undici) and need to manage connections to different and unknown hosts.
+You might find this module useful if you use [`undici`](https://github.com/nodejs/undici) and need to manage connections to different hosts and you don't know them ahead of time, so you can't create static clients.

 `agent-11` controls [`undici`'s](https://github.com/nodejs/undici) pool connections to different hosts.
 Each time you request a new one, it creates a new pool.
 If you don't request this connection after a certain amount of time, `agent-11` will close it.